linode/docs/docs/applications/game-servers/host-a-terraria-server-on-your-linode.md

 ## Configure a Firewall

-See our [Securing Your Server](/docs/security/securing-your-server) guide and complete the section on iptables for your Linux distribution **using the rulesets below**:
+Now see our [Securing Your Server](/docs/security/securing-your-server) guide again and complete the section on iptables for your Linux distribution **using the rulesets below**:

 ### IPv4